Cameron Run Watershed: 18th century

-Expansion: first cities and increasing needs of the population
+19th century

-The growth of the federal government in the late 1800s meant more people moving to Northern Virginia, and expansion of housing and the development of Arlington, Alexandria, and Falls Church cities.
+The growth of the federal government] in the late 19th century meant more people moving to Northern Virginia, and expansion of housing and the development of Arlington, Alexandria, and Falls Church cities.
 The first subdivision was built by 1891.
 Necessary infrastructure, such as reservoirs and sewers soon followed.

+20th century

 In response to the City of Alexandria’s need for water, Lake Barcroft was formed as a reservoir in 1915, and served as the water supply for the City of Alexandria until the late 1940s; When the need for water increased due to population growth, the City of Alexandria then constructed a dam on the Occoquan River in 1950 to form the Occoquan Reservoir 670.